 Your benefits include coverage for many prescription drugs.
 To be covered, the drug must be used for a medically accepted indication.
 (See Chapter 5 for more information about a medically accepted indication.)
 For details about Part D drugs, rules, restrictions, and costs please see Chapters 5 and 6.
 This section is about your Part D drugs only.
-To keep things simple, we generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "drug list" instead of "List of Covered Drugs" or "Formulary."
+To keep things simple, we

-☐ If you do not know if a drug is covered or if you meet the rules, you can ask us.
-Some drugs require that you get approval from us before we will cover it.
+- If you do not know if a drug is covered or if you meet the rules, you can ask us.
+Some drugs require that you get approval from us before we will cover it. - If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.

-2023 Evidence of Coverage for Preferred Medicare Assist Palm Beach (HMO D-SNP) Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-• cy tells you that your prescription cannot be filled as written, the pharmacy will ten notice explaining how to contact us to ask for a coverage decision.
-Part D coverage d ecisions and appeals Legal T erm An initial coverage decision about your Part D drugs is called a "coverage determination." • n is a decision we make about your benefits and coverage or about the amount drugs.
-This section tells what you can do if you are in any of the following ☐ Asking to cove exception.
-Se r a Part D drug that is not on the plan's List of Covered Drugs.
-Ask for an ction 7.2 e a restriction on the plan's coverage for a drug (such as limits on the amount of an get).
+Part D coverage decisions and appeals

+Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination."

+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
+This section tells what you can do if you are in any of the following situations:

+- Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
 Ask for an exception.
-Section 7.2 ☐ Asking to get p pre-approval for a drug.
+Section 7.2 - Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
+Ask for an exception.
+Section 7.2 - Asking to get pre-approval for a drug.
 Ask for a coverage decision.
-Section 7.4 ☐ Pay for a preso ription drug you already bought.
+Section 7.4 - Pay for a prescription drug you already bought.
 Ask us to pay you back.
+Section 7.4

-Section 7.4 If you disagree with a coverage decision we have made, you can appeal our decision. bu both how to ask for coverage decisions and how to request an appeal.
+If you disagree with a coverage decision we have made, you can appeal our decision.

+This section tells you both how to ask for coverage decisions and how to request an appeal.

 Section 7.2 What is an exception?
-Legal Terms: Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."
 Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."
-Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a "tiering exception."
+Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a " tiering exception."